emaloney/MBDataEnvironment/README.md

 This expression yields the value "`lobster`".

-The Mockingbird Data Environment ships with nearly 200 functions built in, and you can add more through `MBModule`s or by implementing them yourelf.
+The Mockingbird Data Environment ships with nearly 200 functions built in, and you can add more through `MBModule`s or by implementing them yourself.

-The list of included functions can be seen in the <code>MBDataEnvironmentModule.xml</code> file; they are declared using the `<Function ... />` tag.
+The list of included functions can be seen in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml); they are declared using the `<Function ... />` tag.

-The documentation for the functions themselves can be found alongside that of their implementing methods:
+The documentation for the functions themselves can be found alongside that of their implementing methods in the following classes:

 - [`MBMLCollectionFunctions`](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBMLCollectionFunctions.html)
 - [`MBMLDataProcessingFunctions`](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBMLDataProcessingFunctions.html)